-It is the same with you as it was with another young man, named Saul of Tarsus (Acts 7:58)—he too thought he was fully alive and doing very well in his own soul.
-Saul was an advanced student of the Law of Moses, but even he had not understood the spiritual depth of the law or applied it rigorously to his own heart.
-But when he eventually did—all his self-righteous conceit died: “For I was alive without the law once: but when the commandment came, sin revived, and I died”4 (Romans 7:9).
+It was the same with this young man as it was with another, named Saul of Tarsus (Acts 7:58)—he too thought he was fully alive and doing very well in his own soul.
+Saul was an advanced scholar of the Law of Moses, but even he had not understood the spiritual depth of the law or applied it rigorously to his own heart.
+But when he eventually did understand—all his self-righteous conceit died: “For I was alive without the law once: but when the commandment came, sin revived, and I died”4 (Romans 7:9).
 You need to die like that, young man.

-Jesus knew that the rich young ruler’s money, and the status and everything else it bought him, was his life.
-Whatever else he did, he greatest sin was his dedication to getting rich and being rich.
+Jesus knew that the young man’s money, and the status and everything else it bought him, was his life.
+Whatever else he did, his greatest sin was his dedication to getting rich and being rich.
 How do we know that he was this kind of man?
 Because the Lord demanded that he repent of it all.

 The Lord Jesus Christ did not ask for any of this man’s money.
 He asked for the man.
 “Then Jesus beholding him loved him, and said unto him, One thing thou lackest: go thy way, sell whatsoever thou hast, and give to the poor, and thou shalt have treasure in heaven: and come, take up the cross, and follow me” (Mark 10:21).

-It was not that there was only one thing he lacked—it was that, for him, everything was subsumed under his one chief sin.
+It was not that there was only one thing he lacked—it was that, for him, everything was subsumed under the great sin that ruled in this ruler’s heart.
 You wanted one “good thing” to do to make yourself perfect, young man (see Matthew 19:21); well, this is the one thing that you need to do: face up to who you really are, and how things really are within your soul.
+That is your god.

 In rejecting the Christ he took back his opening greeting: “Good Master.”
-Now he devalued Jesus’s doctrine, and the Lord Jesus himself.
+Now he devalued Jesus’s doctrine, and devalued the Lord Jesus himself, in his own estimation.
 And to think, I called him good!
 How can he be a “good master” if he is demanding all this of me?
 Follow him?
 No, I will not.

 Young man, you are hopeless, lost, and condemned, because you do not believe on the name of the only begotten Son of God (John 3:18).
-You are condemned to hell (not heaven without treasure), for that is where the sins of your heart are taking you.
+You are condemned to hell for that is where the sins of your heart are taking you.
 You came on your knees to Jesus, but you fall prostrate before who you imagine yourself to be.

 In the Sermon on the Mount, the Lord Jesus taught his disciples: “No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon” (Matthew 6:24).
 The rich young ruler held to his great possessions and despised God.

 The rich young ruler’s greatest sin was thinking of himself as a great man because he had accomplished and accumulated so much.
 His stuff, his success and his standing in this world were everything to him—which ultimately meant that God was nothing to him.
 What a fool!
-It does not end well for people who, after all, want nothing to do with God.
+It does not end well for people who want nothing to do with God.

 Jesus exposed the young man to the fact he had no hope in himself.
 But he refused to look outside of himself—even though he had come to Jesus on his knees with a good question.
-He got up off his knees and went away sad, rejecting the answer he received.
+He got up off his knees and went away sad, rejecting Christ’s answer.

-Whether or not you have what it takes to rise to the top in this world—none of that really matters, because “There is none good but one, that is, God” (Matthew 19:17).
+Whether or not you have what it takes to rise to the top in this world, reader—none of that really matters, because “There is none good but one, that is, God” (Matthew 19:17).

 What you must do is repent of your sins and believe in the Lord Jesus Christ.
 “This is the work of God, that ye believe on him whom he hath sent” (John 6:29).
 Become a follower of the Lord Jesus and give up everything else that you worship—whatever this means in your own case.
 Examine your heart.
 All that fills your heart where God should fill your heart must go, because God’s first commandment to you, whoever you are, is, “Thou shalt have no other gods before me” (Exodus 20:3).